 At the end of the course is an optional final written test.
 If you pass the test, then you will receive a certificate of completion for the course.

-There is also some bonus content available at the end of the course, which includes recordings of some different webinars from question and answer sessions, as well as student presentations.
+There is also some bonus content available at the end of the course, which includes recordings of some different webinars from question and answer sessions, and some other bonus lectures.

 For a full list of all of the files available in the course and the general course curriculum, please scroll down to the bottom of this page.